pesos/members-list/members-list.md

 Hi!
 My github username is alastairmoody-madeye, I know that's a mouthful XD.
 I love basketball and doggos.
 Also if you couldn't tell by my username, I am a Potterhead.

 [Continue adding your names here]
+**Name**: N. Sanketh Reddy
+**SRN**:PES1201800389
+**Link to Profile**: [nsankethreddy].(https://github.com/nsankethreddy)
+**About Me**:
+Hey!!
+I know the whole CSE stream revolves around coding, but im not a huge fan of sitting in front of a system and doing stuff.But I just love LOGICal thiking,  to find out new logics and finding out different and new methods to to solve the pre-existing problems.